terceiro/awesome-freedesktop/README.md

 MOVED
 =====

-This project has been taken over by [@copycat-killer](https://github.com/copycat-killer).
+This project has been taken over by [@lcpz] (https://github.com/lcpz/).
 Please use the fork [over there](https://github.com/copycat-killer/awesome-freedesktop) instead.